prev

 Diffs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 (+ 13 more) Revision 564596

-Allan Sandfeld Jensen committed a change to /branches/KDE/3.5/kdelibs/khtml/html/html_formimpl.cpp:
+Allan Sandfeld Jensen committed changes in /branches/KDE/3.5/kdelibs/khtml/html/html_formimpl.cpp:

 Fix for yet again broken replies in osnews.com.